rclune/playbooks-website/content/documentation/installation/writing_guide.md

 ---
 layout: section
-title: Writing and Installation Guide
+title: Writing an Installation Guide
 weight: 3
 ---
 There is a Markdown template for the installation guide in the companion GitHub repository. <!-- LINK GITHUB REPO -->